DeleMike/DSA/README.md

 # DSA

-A repository to pratice Data Structures and Algorithms primarily.
+A repository to my personal pratice in Data Structures and Algorithms.